AdeniyiAdesakin/Securing-Windows-Server-2019-account-Using-GPO/README.md

 <h1>Securing Windows Server 2019 account Using GPO</h1>
 <p>Securing Windows Server involves a combination of configuring settings, applying best practices, and implementing tools and technologies to protect against various threats.
-This project is going to cover some security implementations </p>
+This project is going to cover some security implementations.
+In this project, I will be applying three GPO policies to secure Windows server (MS1) account  </p>

 <h2>*Prerequisites</h2>
 <p>- Windows Server 2019 with Active Directory Domain Services (ADDS)</p>